 Where Should You Drive in 4H

-When we venture outdoors on our 4WD trips, we are still required to cover large distances on city highways before we reach the beginning of our adventure.
-If you are driving a part-time 4WD you will no doubt be in 2H mode on a tarmac or cement driving surface with good traction.
-This is essential to prevent drive-train binding.
+When we venture outdoors on our 4WD trips, we need to drive long distances on city highways before we even reach the beginning of our offroad adventure.
+If, like me, you are driving a part-time 4WD then you will, of course, be in 2H mode when driving on a tarmac or cement driving surface with good traction.
+This is important to prevent drive-train binding.

-When we reach the dirt roads and off-road mountain tracks we immediately engage 4H.
-Unless you have a permanent 4WD, then you simply proceed as normal since you already are in 4H all the time.
-Alternatively, if your vehicle is equipped with a mode modern 4WD system that has 4H-Auto then this would be a good time to engage 4A.
+When I reach the dirt roads and off-road mountain tracks I immediately engage 4H.
+Unless you drive a permanent 4WD, then you simply proceed as normal since you already are in 4H all the time.
+Alternatively, if your vehicle is equipped with a 4WD system that has 4H-Auto then this would be a good time to engage 4A.

 Examples of low-traction surfaces include: